nf-core/website/src/content/docs/usage/troubleshooting.md

 subtitle: How to troubleshoot common mistakes and issues
 ---

+## How to read this page

+1. Search your specific error message in this page using your browsers search functionality (e.g. <kbd>ctrl</kbd> + <kbd>f</kbd>)
+2. Read the headers of each sections to see if the error appears to match your error
+3. Follow the trouble shooting basics below,
+   - to try to reproduce the error
+   - to inspect more places to gather information regarding the problem
+4. If you can't find your error message here, or a solution to your problem, fails, please [ask for help](#asking-for-help)

 ## Troubleshooting basics

 These are the recommended steps for troubleshooting a pipeline.

-### Start small
+### Check Nextflow is definitely working

-Before using the pipeline with your data, make sure to run a test using:
+Before using the pipeline with your own data and parameters, make sure to run a test in a separate directory using:

 ```bash
 nextflow run nf-core/<pipeline_name> -profile test,docker